ETX101 for Dravet Syndrome

 Developing ETX101

-ETX101 has been generated using Encoded’s in-house capabilities – from preclinical discovery to our planned clinical trials.
+ETX101 has been generated using Encoded’s in-house capabilities – from preclinical discovery to initiation of clinical trials.
 We anticipate leveraging this infrastructure for future development programs, paving an accelerated path from basic science through to the clinic.

 Developing ETX101